Hi there, I have spent many years looking for a protein drink for CFS / ME.

 Pea protein powder is the best according to Dr Christianson - see below.

-I buy from the very excellent DetoxTradingLtd (affiliate link tho unlikely to ever reach the payout threshold!).
+I buy from the very excellent DetoxTradingLtd (This is my affiliate link tho I am unlikely to ever reach the payout threshold!).

 I am in the UK.
 They post to parts Europe, but probably not elsewhere.